ShahAlamTasin/Selenium-Basic-Java/README.md

 testNg 6.7

-download the selenium driver  from https://www.selenium.dev/downloads/
+download the all selenium drivers  from https://www.selenium.dev/downloads/

 IDE - Eclispe